 Sandy Doria [she/her] is a theatre artist interested in creating and developing new work as well as invigorating the old through experimental modes of storytelling.
 Her work has been produced in the Czech Republic, Lebanon, Germany, England, and Scotland, as well as in the United States.
 In 2016, she co-founded an international theatre company, Static Assembly, which aims at facilitating the creative collaboration between artists of differing mediums, career levels, aesthetics, and geographies.
 This group went on to produce the international Fringe circuit tour of Edison and her first solo-piece, Kiki which premiered at the 16th Prague Fringe Festival.
 New York credits include: Immersion/Inmersión (Connelly Theatre), Sorry Not Sorry (The Tank), It Don’t Hurt (Kraine Theatre), Callus (NYU).
 She is also pursuing an individual case study on performance and community engagement with U.S. Homeland Security on the migrant crisis in Italy.
 BFA Directing from University of the Arts.
 LCT Directors Lab alum.
 Proud alum of the inaugural Director’s Lab Mediterranean, Beirut.

-Inspired by a ferocious generation of young artists, she utilizes many minds to create earnest and relevant work supported by courage, discipline, and radical intellect.
+Inspired by her generation, she utilizes many minds to create earnest work supported by courage, discipline, and radical intellect.